UBC-MDS/dsci_522_group_8_bank_marketing_project/CONTRIBUTING.md

 ### Coding Style
 * Every member is expected to write a clear, concise, yet descriptive commit message.
 The message should explain what problem it is solving, or object it is creating/modifying.
 * All new code must adhere to the PEP 8 style guide.
 Here's more: https://peps.python.org/pep-0008/
+* Consistency is important!
+Members are expected to ensure homegeneity of style, formatting, and naming conventions.

 These guidelines commit messages very well: https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53